- November 30, 2010

 3417 Spruce Street, Ground Floor

 WHO: The Penn KidsJudge!
-Fair, a national education program designed to make scientists better communicators and elementary school children better scientists, is sponsored by Penn’s Mahoney Institute of Neurological Sciences and the Biological Basis of Behavior Program.
+Fair, a national education program designed to make scientists better communicators and elementary school children better scientists, is sponsored by Penn’s Mahoney Institute for Neurosciences and the Biological Basis of Behavior Program.
 The Fair is also made possible in part by grants from the National Kids Judge!
 Partnership, the Dana Alliance for Brain Initiatives, and

 National Institute on Drug Abuse.